How to Control Bleeding

 Do something!
 Your actions can mean the difference between life and death.

 I carry these three items: Adventure Medical Trauma Pak, Ever Ready Battle Dressing (AKA Israeli bandage), and Combat Application Tourniquet.
-For around $60 you can stop almost any type of bleeding .
+For around $60 you can stop almost any type of bleeding.
 Together they make a kit that can fit in a large pocket or slide in a pack or purse.
 This isn’t the end all, be all of trauma kits but it is very robust for the size and cost.
+These are the same items we recommend that you include on your bug out bag list.

 Please like, share and pin this article if you found it worthwhile!
 Stop by our other first aid articles for more info everyone should know!